vnglst/learning-lerna/README.md

 ## Version management

 A common reason to introduce packages in a monorepo is version management.
 With lerna you can choose to let some parts of your codebase use a different version of a certain package.
 How does this work with lerna?

+Start with adding a new package.
+Let's call it `usage-next`.